Updated November 20, 2020

 No matter what happens, the most vulnerable segments of the population are those over age 60 (and it increases with age), and the immunocompromised of all ages.
 Many will either not be able to attend or will opt out of attending group events, and that number will increase with group size.
 Those who live who the vulnerable may also self-isolate.

-Ok so a huge summer splash is not an option this year….what else?
+Ok so a huge wedding splash is not an option…what else?
 Some ideas about what my couples are opting to do (and why)

-If you have guests travelling from outside BC/Canada, people you simply can’t imagine being married without, it looks like US travel will back by the end of the year for sure and International travel by Spring 2021.
-Remember though, that the 50 person limit may still be in force in 2021, conditional on at least one of the following: “wide vaccination, “community” immunity, broad successful treatments.”
+If you have guests travelling from outside BC/Canada, people you simply can’t imagine being married without, then put everything on hold.
+Remember that the original 50 person limit may still be in force in 2021 and into 2022, conditional on at least one of the following: “wide vaccination, “community” immunity, broad successful treatments.”
 (This is Phase 4, timing depends upon how well the previous stages go.)
-So take some time and figure out who your non-negotiable people are abd talk to them about travel.
+If the worst-case scenario in the chart above comes true, then there may not be a lot of international travel next year.
+So take some time and figure out who your non-negotiable people are and talk to them about travel and their comfort with it.
 And consider some live streaming for people who are not willing or able to travel post-pandemic.
+Look at 2022…there will be more Saturdays open, if that’s your choice (2021 Saturdays are pretty full and the most popular venues/photographers/videographers/officiants are booked already.)

-Did you choose a special date for your 2020 wedding?
-Or are you starting a family, buying a home, or just wanting not to wait?
-Well then elope!
-But don’t choose the “nobody is coming so let’s just rubber stamp it” route.
+Quite a few of my 2020 couples who initially postponed, ultimately pivoted into elopement.
+They were starting families, buying homes, and just generally getting on with life.
+But that doesn’t mean taking the “nobody is coming so let’s just rubber stamp it” route.
 Make it REALLY special.
-I’ve been doing some dreaming with my couples this year and we are coming up with some wonderful adventures (think…what would the perfect day look like? what have you always wanted to do? what did you do on your first date?)
+Take some of that wedding stash and really treat yourself to something you may have dreamed of (but couldn’t do with 50++ people.) (think…what would the perfect day look like? what have you always wanted to do? what did you do on your first date?)
 More inspiration here.

 3. Downscale to a tiny wedding

 The wedding industry has just discovered “microweddings”, but I’ve been doing them for years…:) There’s something very special about an intimate celebration with your closest people.
 The energy is totally different, you have more time to relax and be present with them.
+They tend to be relaxed and real.
+And fairly easy to pull together…on short notice.
 And if you want, you can still add the big party later.

 Just as with an elopement, there are ways to tie the 2 dates together so things feel more seamless and real.
 Here’s a bit of inspiration.

-Lots of discussion in the wedding industry right now about how to make these happen.
-According to Dr Bonnie Henry, the largest threat in a 50 person gathering is when everyone is together celebrating, and the Ministry of Health would prefer weddings of this size to be cancelled this year.
+According to Dr Bonnie Henry, the largest threat in a 50 person gathering is when everyone is together celebrating, and the Ministry of Health would prefer weddings of this size to be cancelled until further notice.

 Just know, that despite all this uncertainty, life will go forward and what will happen for you will be a beautiful thing, even if it is different from what you originally envisioned.
 Hold hands with your vendors and let us help you make it so.